 My first quilt was made for my aunt's baby shower when I was 12 or 13.
 It was part of my home-economics class in junior high school.
 I insisted that it be fluffy so I used a super high loft batting.
 Machine pieced but hand-quilted.
 You could tell that I was young because I used unicorns and pegasuses as the corner quilting designs.
 Apparently my little cousin loved that quilt until it fell apart.
 I made my first doll many, many years later when I was at college.
 It was a present for one of my sisters.
 I'm not even sure if she still has it, but I had a lot of fun making it.

-Oh, and the reason why I chose the name Lemon Tree Tales is because I have a very nice lemon tree in the backyard.
-(And lemon trees make me smile!)
+Oh, and the reason why I chose the name Lemon Tree Tales is because I had a very nice lemon tree in the backyard of our house in CA. (And lemon trees make me smile!)
 So now I look for lemon print fabrics whenever I get a chance.
 There's just something about a bright yellow that's so cheerful.

 Thanks for dropping by Lemon Tree Tales.